LineageOS/lineage_wiki/pages/how-tos/contributing_to_apps.md

 ## Tips

+### Modifying Strings

+When contributing to these apps, keep in mind that modifiying strings differs from normal Android app development.

+#### Adding Strings

+The first thing to check when adding strings is to see if there is a string file that is labeled `cm_strings`.
+This file contains all the strings used in our versions of the apps, and **all** new strings should be added here.
+If there is no file marked `cm_strings` then you can simply add strings to the normal file.

+#### Editing Strings

+When editing current strings, be sure to only edit the main strings file in `values/strings`.
+There is no need to update, add or delete any of the strings in the translations, even if you only changed the string name.
+All of this is taken care of by our translation import.

 ### gradle-generatebp

 LineageOS apps use the [gradle-generatebp](https://github.com/lineage-next/gradle-generatebp) tool.
 This Gradle plugin automatically generates .bp files (Android Blueprint build files) for imported libraries, allowing developers to choose which dependencies to use from AOSP and which to include as prebuilts.